2:09 Events Limited

 Frozen Lake Run, Marathon and Half Marathon

-Date: 28 March, 2026
+Date: 20 March, 2027

+The race location atTisela Fjord ifjorden is located 819 meters above sea level in the Norwegian municipalities of Gol and Hemsedal, which is 200K north of Oslo.
 For the most part, the ice on the lake is about 80cm thick – with a carrying capacity up to 30 tons.
 The course is plotted by a support team of ice experts who monitor the lake closely in the days leading up to the event and throughout the race.
 For maximum safety the final course is laid out just days before the race starts.
-Among other things, the lake is used for testing vehicle tyres, emergency vehicles and drivers who want to test their skills in icy conditions, so it's not going to struggle to support the weight of 500 runners!

 Transport from Oslo

-We recommend that you arrive at Oslo Airport on Wednesday, March 25 or early Thursday morning in order to be in good time for the transfer.
+We recommend that you arrive at Oslo Airport on Wednesday, March 17 or very early Thursday morning in order to be in good time for the transfer.
 When booking a return flight from Oslo make sure that it leaves after 14:00.
 Even with the early transfer from the hotel you will struggle to make an earlier flight.
 There are no train alternatives and a private transfer is very expensive.

 Book this Holiday